Snarf the Magic Serval

 WHAT IS VITAL IN HAVING EXOTIC ANIMALS

-Before you start making your own internal comments at this point and think you know more about rearing exotic “wild dangerous animals” (as defined by the federal, state and county agencies that administer legal permits for owning them) stop right there.
+Before you start making your own internal comments at this point and think you know more about rearing exotic “wild dangerous animals” (as defined by the federal, state, and county agencies that administer legal permits for owning them) stop right there.
 You don’t.
-So listen up to someone who has done so happily, successfully and annually monitored by the veterenarian provided to inspect my premises by the USDA for decades.
+So listen up to someone who has done so happily, successfully, and annually monitored by the veterinarian provided to inspect my premises by the USDA for decades.

 NEVER A LEOPARD.
 This is not the case for leopards.
 Never get a leopard.
-WIth leaopards it is not a matter of if, it’s a matter of when, they will turn on you.
+With leopards, it is not a matter of if, it’s a matter of when they will turn on you.

 To mate with her, I found Kimo.
-He was 15/16 McKenzie Valley wolf (Upper British COlumbia) and 1/16 malamute.
+He was 15/16 McKenzie Valley wolf (Upper British Columbia) and 1/16 malamute.
 He even came with extensive papers that documented his eight generations of exactly 5/16 McKenzie Valley wolf and 1/16 malamute.
-Because of this genetic stbility, he had absolutely no identity crisis.
+Because of this genetic stability, he had absolutely no identity crisis.
 And he was my big best buddy.
-He really was a 170 pound lap wolf.
+He really was a 170-pound lap wolf.

 5. THE BIG ONE.

 NEVER – EVER – EVER – EVEN CONSIDER GETTING AN EXOTIC CAT OR WOLF IF YOU HAVE CHILDREN.

 I’d rather have you mad at me for one or two instants than have anything tragic happen within your family.
 And tragedy is virtually assured if you combine the world’s most effective predators in close proximity with children.

 This too, like owning a pet leopard, is a matter of when, not if.
 You can go ahead and take a chance and challenge this guy who thinks he knows what he’s talking about, or you can abandon any thought of having a big cat if you have kids, right now, and do the right thing.